Ferns & Focus

 Care Guides

-The ZZ plant looks like a work of modern art with its thick, waxy leaves.
-It has a hidden secret underground: rhizomes that look like small potatoes.
-These store water like a reservoir, allowing the plant to go for months without a drink.
+The ZZ Plant looks like a living sculpture with thick, waxy leaves.
+Underground rhizomes store water like a reservoir, so the plant can go a long stretch without a drink.

 FeatureSnake PlantZZ PlantPothos